 The difference is you probably won’t have a huge kitchen to spread out in.
 I will say I also bake a lot less in the RV.
 Just not as much room for all that.

-The fridge will probably be smaller (unless you get a residential fridge – which people do) and overall storage for food is usually less, so your shopping style may change – no more stock piling those canned goods!
+The fridge will probably be smaller (unless you get a residential fridge – which people do) and overall storage space for food is usually less, so your shopping style may change – no more stock piling those canned goods!

 Internet – How can I stay connected to the internet while on the road?